nikospara/realworld-v2/realworld-v2-user-module/realworld-v2-user-jaxrs/src/site/markdown/api.md

 # User module API design

+## Changes from v1

-All payloads have changed: the wrapper objects have been removed.
+1. All payloads have changed: the wrapper objects have been removed

-Datetime format is: `yyyy-MM-dd'T'hh:mm:ss.SSS'Z'`
+2. Datetime format is: `yyyy-MM-dd'T'hh:mm:ss.SSS'Z'`
+3. Embedded objects replaced by references

 ## Data objects